Post updated: September 2023

 5. Slowly add the sugar.
 This creates a stable foam, stops it collapsing/overwhisking and ensures the sugar is properly dissolved.

-6. Whisk until stiff, glossy and opaque.
+6. Whisk on a medium speed until stiff, glossy and opaque.
 At this point, the meringue can’t hold more air.
 The sugar should have completely dissolved into the mix.

 7. Line the tray.
 Use dots of meringue in each corner of the baking tray to help the baking paper stick to the tray.